kenuia/steak-alfredo/README.md

 - Monitor steak until fully crusted and then flip (Usually around 3 1/2 minutes)
 - Once both sides are crusted, remove and check internal temp
 - If desired doneness isn't complete, slow cook in the oven at 280F until internal temperature is reached
+- Slice steak into bit sized pieces and remove the fat

 ## Fettucine Alfredo Instructions